retypeapp/retype/guides/linking.md

 ### Invalid links

-If a link points within the retype website -and- no .md file matches it, retype won't transform it.
+If a link points within the Retype website -and- no .md file matches it, no transformation will be made.

 === Examples